 The collaboration between Concerto Copenhagen and Lars Ulrik Mortensen has led to an exciting artistic and musical journey, appreciated and praised by audiences and critics worldwide, and combining a repertoire of well-known European music with less familiar works of Scandinavian origin.

 Over the years Concerto Copenhagen has collaborated with many internationally renowned artists in the Early Music scene, including Emma Kirkby, Andreas Scholl, Anne Sofie von Otter, Sonia Prina, Vivica Genaux, Andrew Manze, Andrew Lawrence-King, Reinhard Goebel, Ronald Brautigam, Jordi Savall, and Alfredo Bernardini, the orchestra’s principal guest conductor.
 During the period 2015 - mid 2017 the Danish composer Karl Aage Rasmussen was composer-in-residence with Concerto Copenhagen and accompanied the orchestra on an adventurous expedition into the world of contemporary music.
 This collaboration has already led to world premieres receiving high critical acclaim!

 Concerto Copenhagen’s CD recordings for CPO, Deutsche Grammophon and BIS, as well as DVD productions for Harmonia Mundi and Decca have attracted worldwide attention and won several international awards.
 This has led to invitations from many of Europe’s leading concert venues and festivals, as well as extensive tours to the USA, Japan, Brazil, Mexico, Australia and China.
 International reviews reflect the experience of a world orchestra at the highest level.

 Concerto Copenhagen’s collaboration with Italian opera director Deda Cristina Colonna has led to highly successful opera productions in the orchestra’s hometown Copenhagen.
-In 2016 Concerto Copenhagen celebrates its 25th anniversary with a wide range of projects and events.
+In 2016 Concerto Copenhagen celebrated its 25th anniversary with a wide range of projects and events.